International Association of Accessibility Professionals

 Founded on March 19, 2014, the International Association of Accessibility Professionals (IAAP) is a nonprofit organization headquartered in Atlanta, Georgia, United States.
 The IAAP started with 38 international organizations from various global industries committed to being founding members.
-As of 20 December 2022, IAAP had over 5,000 professional members and over 200 organizational members representing 130 different countries.
+As of 20 December 2022, IAAP had over 5,000 professional members and over 200 organizational members representing 130 countries.
 IAAP became a division of the Global Initiative for Inclusive Information and Communication Technologies (G3ict) in July 2016.

 Conference

 For the first time at the M-Enabling Summit, the International Association of Accessibility Professionals (IAAP) hosted a Pre-Conference Briefing Session to kick off the 2017 conference, IAAP expanded the Summit's reach by hosting technical and organizational training tracks for accessibility professionals throughout the conference.